 Tara Ward wades bravely into one of the thorniest January questions: how late is too late to greet someone with a cheery ‘Happy New Year’?

-New Zealand’s breakfast TV shows returned to our screens on Monday, with their jubilant hosts throwing out “Happy New Year” wishes like an early morning lolly scramble of festive tidings.
+New Zealand’s breakfast TV shows returned to our screens last Monday, with their jubilant hosts throwing out “Happy New Year” wishes like an early morning lolly scramble of festive tidings.
 Breakfast’s Jenny May Coffin questioned the mid-January legality of the situation, but the others didn’t care.
 “We can say it!
 Happy New Year, everyone!” said John Campbell, grinning his face off, because it was indeed the New Year and he was indeed happy and indeed, that was all there was to it.

 Things were darker over on The AM Show, where Duncan Garner welcomed Netsafe CEO Martin Cocker to the show with a perky New Year greeting, but then checked himself.
 “Can you still say Happy New Year?”
 Duncan asked.
 Martin paused, and I held my breath.
 This was the moment of truth.
 “I feel like I’ve been back at work for a few weeks now, so it’s too late now,” Martin replied.